openstack/nova-specs/specs/pike/approved/reserve-numa-with-pci.rst

 ------------------

 An additional weigher will be added, which will assess the number of PCI devices on each node of a host.
-This will result in an slight increase in latency during filtering.
+As all weighers are enabled by default, this will result in an slight increase in latency during filtering.
 However, this impact will be negligible compared to the performance enhancement that of using correctly-affinitized PCI devices brings, nor the cost saving incurred from fully utilizing all available hardware.

 Other deployer impact
 ---------------------